Kracken256/quix/docs/docs/ir/delta.md

  segment from another module is an undefined behavior.
 - `external`: An external segment is an externally visible segment.
 It is assumed that an external segment is callable by any code.
-- `referencable`: A pointer can call a reference segment.
-Non-referenceable segments may or may not have an actual address in memory.

 The following properties distinguish segments: